burakyilmazdev/Cryptocurrency_Tracker_App/README.md

 # Movie_App

 A movie app that shows popular movies and their informations.
-You can add movies to your favorites.
+You can add movies to your favorites.<br/>
-The Api that has been used : https://www.themoviedb.org/ Tech stack that has been used;
+ The Api that has been used : https://www.themoviedb.org/ . <br/>
+Tech stack that has been used;

 - MVVM